Demon Slayer: Kimetsu no Yaiba Manga's Final Volume Adds New Epilogue Chapter

 News

-Demon Slayer: Kimetsu no Yaiba Manga's Final Volume Adds New Epilogue Chapter
+Demon Slayer: Kimetsu no Yaiba Manga's Final Volume Does Not Add New Epilogue Chapter (Updated)

 posted on by Rafael Antonio Pineda

-Note: Update: Gotouge posted an apology on Friday, and explained that the final manga volume will not have actually have 14 exclusive epilogue pages.